With all schools shut around the globe due to the pandemic, the education settings changed dramatically which caused repercussions and doubts.

 However, instead of spending our time thinking about how exigent the situation is, teachers take it as an opportunity and view the huge change as advantageous.

-As a teacher, I am one of the billions who is deeply challenged by this sudden shift.
+As a teacher, I am one of the billions who are deeply challenged by this sudden shift.
 Notwithstanding, I still believe that the adoption of remote or distance learning still brings about monumental results.
-The way our education system has changed should be taken positively so we can be more productive in our strategies of educating students.
+The way our education system has changed should be taken positively so we can be more productive in our strategies for educating students.

-With an approximate of 1.277 billion learners who are directly affected by the global pandemic due to the sudden closures of schools worldwide, we can say that educators are facing an enormous change in the educational system.
+With approximately 1.277 billion learners who are directly affected by the global pandemic due to the sudden closures of schools worldwide, we can say that educators are facing an enormous change in the educational system.

 It’s a good thing there are a lot of viable options that best support this indefinite change in education.
 In other words, we need to accept with great optimism that the COVID 19 outbreak has changed education forever and it’s for the better.